OpenSocietyPlatform/.github/profile/README.md

 *\*This page is a major, major work in progress.
 If you have any thoughts or questions, chances are you know me very well, so just reach out.*

 ## About
-It's essentially a semantic search engine and research tool for massive amounts of otherwise silo'd and heterogeneous data aimed at public and private sector data.
+It's essentially a semantic search engine and research tool for massive amounts of otherwise silo'd and heterogeneous data aimed at public and private sector domains.
 More on this below.

 ## Requirements
 ### User Requirements Specification